 Kailyn Lowry Finally Breaks Silence On Ex Javi’s Surprising Baby Announcement — Is She Shocked?

-Kailyn Lowry’s ex-husband, Javi Marroquin, has a baby on the way with another woman — and the ‘Teen Mom’ has finally spoken out about the surprising pregnancy!
+Kailyn Lowry’s ex-husband, Javi Marroquin, has a baby on the way — and the ‘Teen Mom’ has finally spoken out about the surprising pregnancy!
 Find out here if she was shocked by the news like the rest of us.

 Exes Kailyn Lowry, 26, and Javi Marroquin, 25, may have gotten divorced in 2016, but that doesn’t mean the two don’t still keep in contact.
 After all, the Teen Mom 2 stars share one son together, 4-year-old Lincoln Marshall Marroquin.
 And although Javi now has a second child on the way, Kailyn is fully supporting him and his new girlfriend!
 Javi and Lauren Comeau made their pregnancy announcement on May 30, and Kailyn has already commented on her ex-husband’s happy news.